csc-training/hip-programming/docs/04-memory.md

 :::{.column}
 **Cons**

-- Data transfers between host and device are initially slower <br>⇒ Must be optimized
+- Data transfers between host and device are initially slower <br>⇒ Must be optimized with prefetches and hints
-- Externalize memory management to unknown
+- Externalize memory management to library
-- Supported by the latest NVIDIA + AMD architectures

 :::
 ::::::